RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 python3 build_ngd_database.py --full
 ```
 This will automatically download and use the latest PubMed XML files, including both the annual 'baseline' files and
 the 'update' files.
-Note that full builds take 8+ hours and require **more than 64G of RAM**.
+Note that full builds take around 24 hours and require **more than 64G of RAM**.

 #### Partial build